Sunday, May 18, 2025

 • Know the underlying diseases causing dyspnea in cats.

-• Understand the pathophysiology of dyspnez.
+• Understand the pathophysiology of dyspnea.

 • Recognize clinical signs of dyspnea in cats.